 But he hadn’t won since.

-That triumph was followed by a loss to boxing great Floyd Mayweather in a cross-combat superfight in 2017, his loss to Nurmagomedov, announcements of retirements and returns to fighting.
+That triumph was followed by a loss to boxing great Floyd Mayweather in a cross-combat super fight in 2017, his loss to Nurmagomedov, announcements of retirement and returns to fight.

 The New York Times reported he is the subject of two alleged sexual assault investigations in Ireland.